 - Coverage: See the appropriate benefit document for specific coverage determination.
-Member specific benefits take precedence over medical policy. - Application to Products: Policy is applicable to Medicaid products. - Authorization Requirements: Pre-certification by the Plan is required. - Mental Health Services App.
-D Intensive Community Based Support Youth p.
-19 (7/17/2025) - Service authorization is required - Providers shall submit service authorization requests within one business day of admission for initial service authorization requests and by the requested start date for continued stay requests.
-If submitted after the required time-frame, the begin date of authorization will be based on the date of receipt. - Service units must be requested by the provider and are authorized by the MCO or FFS service authorization contractor based on medical necessity with a unit equaling fifteen minutes - The following should be included with Continued Stay requests - The continued stay service authorization form - Original Comprehensive Needs Assessment or DMAS approved FFT assessment and an addendum to this assessment (can be in a progress note) that briefly describes any new information impacting care, progress and interventions to date, and a description of the rationale for continued service delivery - Updated ISP that reflects the current goals and interventions and progress towards meeting goals and interventions as evidenced in the 30-calendar day ISP review documentation; - The type, frequency and intensity of interventions are consistent with the ISP and fidelity to the model; - Evidence the youth and family/caregiver are actively involved in treatment, or the provider has documented active, persistent efforts that are appropriate to improve engagement; - Care coordination and other documentation of discharge planning beginning at the time of admission to include communication with service practitioners, community partners, and natural supports that will meet the needs of the youth; - The information provided for service authorization must be corroborated and in the provider's clinical record.
-An approved Service Authorization is required for any units of FFT to be reimbursed. - Providers must clearly and substantially document care coordination with existing MHS or ARTS service providers and the need for multiple services in the service authorization request and medical record. - Additional information on service authorization is located in Appendix C of the manual.
-Service authorization forms and information on Medicaid MCOs processes are located at https://www.dmas.virginia.gov/for-providers/benefits-services-for-providers/behavioral-health/provider-resources/.
+Member specific benefits take precedence over medical policy. - Application to Products: Policy is applicable to Medicaid products. - Authorization Requirements: Pre-certification by the Plan is required. - Mental Health Services Appendix D: Intensive Community Based Support Youth p.
+10 (7/17/2024) - Providers shall submit service authorization requests within one business day of admission for initial service authorization requests and by the requested start date for continued stay requests.
+If submitted after the required time-frame, the begin date of authorization will be based on the date of receipt. - Service units must be requested by the provider and authorized by the MCO or FFS service authorization contractor based on medical necessity, with a unit equaling fifteen minutes - The following shall be included with continued stay requests: - The continued stay service authorization form - Original Comprehensive Needs Assessment and an addendum to this assessment (can be in a progress note) that briefly describes any new information impacting care, progress and interventions to date, and a description of the rationale for continued service delivery. - Updated ISP that reflects the current goals and interventions and progress towards meeting goals and interventions as evidenced in the 30-calendar day ISP review documentation; - The type, frequency and intensity of interventions are consistent with the ISP and fidelity to the model; - Evidence the youth and family/caregiver are actively involved in treatment, or the provider has documented active, persistent efforts that are appropriate to improve engagement; - Care coordination and other documentation of discharge planning beginning at the time of admission to include communication with service practitioners, community partners, and natural supports that will meet the needs of the youth; - The information provided for service authorization must be corroborated and in the provider's clinical record.
+An approved Service Authorization is required for any units of MST to be reimbursed. - Providers must clearly and substantially document care coordination with existing MHS or ARTS service providers and the need for multiple services in the service authorization request and medical record. - Additional information on service authorization is located in Appendix C of the manual.
+Service authorization forms and information on Medicaid MCOs processes are located at - www.dmas.virginia.gov/for-erproviders/behavioral-health/training-and-resources/. - Special Notes: - This medical policy express Sentara Health Plan's determination of medically necessity of services, and they are based upon a review of currently available clinical information.
+These policies are used when no specific guidelines for coverage are provided by the Department of Medical Assistance Services of Virginia (DMAS).
+Medical Policies may be superseded by state Medicaid Plan guidelines.
+Medical policies are not a substitute for clinical judgment or for any prior authorization requirements of the health plan.
+These policies are not an explanation of benefits. - Medical policies can be highly technical and complex and are provided here for informational purposes.
+These medical policies are intended for use by health care professionals.
+The medical policies do not constitute medical advice or medical care.
+Treating health care professionals are solely responsible for diagnosis, treatment and medical advice.
+Sentara Health Plan members should discuss the information in the medical policies with their treating health care professionals.
+Medical technology is constantly evolving and these medical policies are subject to change without notice, although Sentara Health Plan will notify providers as required in advance of changes that could have a negative impact on benefits.